J20 Nationell

-J20 Nationell is a junior ice hockey league composed of 20 teams in Sweden.
-Previously known as the J20 SuperElit, it is the highest-level junior ice hockey league in Sweden.
+U20 Nationell is a junior ice hockey league composed of 20 teams in Sweden.
+Previously known as the J20 Nationell and J20 SuperElit, it is the highest-level junior ice hockey league in Sweden.
 The teams are divided in two groups, or divisions, Norra (North) and Södra (South), and are usually associated with a professional team in either the Swedish Hockey League (SHL) or HockeyAllsvenskan in order to develop talented youth for the professional teams.
-The winning team of the J20 Nationell playoffs is awarded the Anton Cup.
+The winning team of the U20 Nationell playoffs is awarded the Anton Cup.

 Game format

-Each J20 Nationell game is an ice hockey game played between two teams and is 60 minutes long.
+Each U20 Nationell game is an ice hockey game played between two teams and is 60 minutes long.
 The game is composed of three 20-minute periods.
 At the 60-minute mark, the team with the most goals wins the game.
 If a game is tied after regulation time, overtime ensues.
-During the regular season, overtime is a five-minute, four-on-four (four skaters, one goaltender) sudden death period, in which the first team to score a goal wins the game.
-In the playoffs, however, a 10-minute, four-on-four sudden death period (20 minutes in the final) is played to determine a winner.
+During the regular season, overtime is a five-minute, three-on-three (three skaters, one goaltender) sudden death period, in which the first team to score a goal wins the game.
+In the playoffs, however, a 10-minute, five-on-five sudden death period (20 minutes in the final) is played to determine a winner.
 In the regular season as well as the playoffs, if both teams are tied after the overtime period, penalty shots ensues.
 Best team of three penalty shots wins; if both teams are still tied, sudden death penalty shots will ensue until a winning team has been determined.

 Teams

-The J20 Nationell currently consists of 20 teams divided into two divisions, Norra (North) and Södra (South).
+The U20 Nationell currently consists of 20 teams divided into two divisions, Norra (North) and Södra (South).
 The five best teams from each of these two divisions play in the Winter series known as Top 10, while the remaining teams from Norra and Södra have to play in a "continuation group" during winter.
-In the continuation group, the two worst teams have to play in a relegation-and-promotion playoff series to stay in J20 Nationell for the next season and avoid relegation to the second-tier league J20 Elit.
+In the continuation group, the two worst teams have to play in a relegation-and-promotion playoff series to stay in U20 Nationell for the next season and avoid relegation to the second-tier league J20 Elit.
 Clubs whose senior team is in the SHL cannot be relegated.
-Theoretically, there is a possibility that two 'new' teams will play in J20 Nationell at the beginning of each season.
+Theoretically, there is a possibility that two 'new' teams will play in U20 Nationell at the beginning of each season.

 2019–20 season

 Season structure

 As of the 2019–20 season.

-The J20 Nationell season is divided into a regular season from mid-September through the beginning of March, where teams play each other in a predefined schedule; and the playoffs starting in March and ending in the beginning of April, which is an elimination tournament where two teams play against each other in order to advance to the next round.
+The U20 Nationell season is divided into a regular season from mid-September through the beginning of March, where teams play each other in a predefined schedule; and the playoffs starting in March and ending in the beginning of April, which is an elimination tournament where two teams play against each other in order to advance to the next round.
 The final remaining team wins the Anton Cup and is crowned the Swedish Junior Champions, or Svenska juniormästare in Swedish.

 In the regular season, each team may ice up to two skaters and one goaltender aged 20 or higher in each game.
 In the playoffs, however, no over-aged players are allowed in any game.